Home Compare PRX.AS vs WELL

 Prosus N.V. vs Welltower: Which Stock Looks Stronger in 2026?

-Welltower holds the cleaner structural position, with the lead spread across stability and valuation.
+The structural profiles are close, with Welltower carrying a narrow edge on valuation.
 Prosus still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 On the market side, Welltower is in better shape — its trend is intact while Prosus's trend has broken down.
 That puts structure and market broadly in agreement — Welltower's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (PRX.AS: STOXX 600, WELL: S&P 500).
+Peer scores are normalised within each company's primary universe (PRX.AS: STOXX 600, WELL: Russell 1000).

 Trajectory Similarity